 12. Oath or affirmation of office

-(1) Before a person who is appointed to be a Judge, or a magistrate, of the Court performs any function of the office, he or she shall take before the Governor, a Supreme Court Judge, or some person authorised for the purpose by the Governor, an oath or affirmation in the form set out in Schedule 1.
+(1) Before a person who is appointed to be a judge, or a magistrate, of the Court performs any function of the office, he or she shall take before the Governor, a Supreme Court judge, or some person authorised for the purpose by the Governor, an oath or affirmation in the form set out in Schedule 1.

 (1a) Subsection (1) does not apply to —